Barney Wood: Boxing

+He fought for the Amateur Welterweight championship of Victoria on 21 July 1923.
+He lost the bout to a controversial decision.

 Motor sport

-Wood was also the joint holder of several Transcontinental Motoring records, established with Dr. Alan MacKay, in 1927, in an Essex Super Six.Motoring, The (Yorketown) Pioneer, (Friday, 9 December 1927), p.4; Overland Record, The Newcastle Sun, (Tuesday, 6 December 1927), p.2.
+Wood was also the joint holder of several Transcontinental Motoring records, established with Dr. Alan MacKay, in 1927, in an Essex Super Six.

 Military service

 He enlisted in the RAAF in 1939, and transferred to the Army in 1940.
 Wood was a Sergeant in the 2/16th Battalion of the Second AIF.
 He was killed in action, on 9 June 1941, during the Battle of the Litani River.